Anthhon/stm/README.md

 ## Roadmap

-### Set up development environment

-- Install a C compiler on your system
-- Download and install the WolfSSL library for SSL/TLS
-- Download and install the Libstrophe library for XMPP

 ### Design the architecture of the application

+OK - Implement a prototype of a TCP chat
+- Implement multithreading to simultaneous conversation
+- Search and understand more about the XMPP and it's library
 - Determine how the client will connect to the XMPP server
 - Plan how messages will be encrypted and decrypted using SSL/TLS
 - Decide how to store user credentials securely